-In order to ensure that we meet both your goals and ours, it is extremely important for your child to arrive at school on time.
-Our school opens promptly at 7:00 a.m., Monday through Friday, for families receiving the childcare subsidy.
-Full-day childcare will be provided for families with a current childcare approval.
-Full-day childcare ranges between the hours of 7:00 a.m. to 5:00 p.m.
-Monday through Friday.

-The school day is 8:00 a.m. to 3:30 p.m.
-Parents that do not have childcare approval will be provided a regular school day.
+To ensure that we meet both your goals and ours, it is extremely important for your child to arrive at school on time.
+For parents with current child care subsidy approval, full-day childcare ranges between the hours of 7:00 a.m. to 5:00 p.m., Monday through Friday.
+For parents that do not have child care subsidy approval, the school day is 8:00 a.m. to 3:30 p.m, Monday through Friday.
 All children will complete a daily health check with the teaching team.
-Parents and children over two must wear a face mask whenever notified due to a rise in COVID-19 cases, following guidance from COVID-19 CDC guidelines.

 Our program is structured so that each learning activity builds upon the one before and leads to the one that follows.
 Therefore, we strongly encourage you to have your child at school on time daily and avoid arriving after 8:30 a.m.
-As a reminder, Educare implements a 9:00 a.m. cutoff time.
-This means that children will not be accepted after 9:00 a.m. without prior approval.
-Late arrivals are approved by a manager, with proof of WIC appointments, doctor's visits and/or therapy sessions, etc.
+As a reminder, Educare highly encourages a 9:00 a.m. cutoff time.